 Sheer muscle-power and dogged endurance is not enough

-“You are smiling.” said Peter, slightly surprised at my reaction.
+“You are smiling.” said Peter, slightly surprised at James’ reaction.

 The spiritual gymnastics of my first fervour

 “But do you see what I mean?”
-Peter interjected as our laughter died down.
+Peter interjected as their laughter died down.
 He was in earnest again.
 “We all think we can do it ourselves – people still do.”

 What the Gospel says loud and clear